 - Prescriptive analytics: What is the best course of action to take?

-Now you’re familiar with the different types of analysis, you can start to explore specific analysis techniques, such as time series analysis, cohort analysis, and regression—to name just a few!
+Now you’re familiar with the different types of data analysis, you can start to explore specific analysis techniques, such as time series analysis, cohort analysis, and regression—to name just a few!
 We explore some of the most useful data analysis techniques in this guide.
 If you’re not already familiar, it’s also worth learning about the different levels of measurement (nominal, ordinal, interval, and ratio) for data.

 Ready for a hands-on introduction to the field?
 Give this free, five-day data analytics short course a go!
 And, if you’d like to learn more, check out some of these excellent free courses for beginners.
 Then, to see what it takes to start a career in the field, check out the following: